From my Seattle PI Reader Blog, Learning Connections: Insights on ADHD/LD

 Since January, SISIUTL is sponsoring a weekly online radio call-in show LD Live!
 Connecting Innovators, Ideas and Individuals within the field of Education and Learning Disabilities.

-for our live broadcasts on Friday mornings at 9 am PST as we speak with special guests from around the country and the world.
+Join me, your host, Melinda Pongrey, for our live broadcasts on Friday mornings at 9 am PST as we speak with special guests from around the country and the world.
 Bring your questions and concerns for our guests.

+Today I spoke with Maria Kelley, OTR/L from the Washington Assistive Technology Act Program.
 Maria explained how WATAP and partner programs promote access to assitive technology AT for individuals with disabilities across Washington State.
 Also, check the WATAP website for the upcoming training in June at the University of Washington.

 onathan says, "Disability and normalcy are ideas we create as a culture and society and something we can transform."